TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 * :ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`
   chapter in "TYPO3 Explained" for an introduction to the TypoScript syntax
-* :ref:`t3start:Templating` in the "Getting Started Tutorial" for an introduction into templating in general.
 * :ref:`t3ts45:start` for an introduction to TypoScript Templating
 * The chapter :ref:`using-and-setting` describes how to use, set and extend TypoScript.